 Single occupancy discount

-If only one adult lives in a property as their sole or main residence, the council tax bill is reduced by 25%.
+If only 1 adult lives in a property as their sole or main residence, the council tax bill is reduced by 25%.

 You can apply for or cancel your single occupancy discount